-7. From 6 April 2005, the Regulations apply to undertakings with 150 or more employees.
-From 6 April 2007 the Regulations apply to undertakings with 100 or more employees and from 6 April 2008 to those with 50 or more employees.
+7. The Regulations apply to undertakings with 50 or more employees.
 An undertaking is defined as "a public or private undertaking carrying out an economic activity, whether or not operating for gain."
-An employee means an individual who has entered into or works under a contract of employment, although for the purposes of calculating the number of employees within an organisation agency staff or sub-contracted workers are not counted, and the employer may wish to count part time employees as half a full time employee for any month in which they worked 75 hours or less.
+An employee means an individual who has entered into or works under a contract of employment.
 The Regulations apply to undertakings within Northern Ireland (identical but separate Regulations apply in the Great Britain) and where the registered office, head office or principal place of business is situated in Northern Ireland.
 If an undertaking operates in both Northern Ireland and Great Britain, the Northern Ireland Regulations apply if the majority of employees work in Northern Ireland.

-8. Where an agreement for Information and Consultation arrangements pre-dates either an employee request or an employer's decision to pursue a negotiated agreement and meets certain criteria specified in the Regulations (for more details see Paragraph 12 of this guide), this is considered to be a pre-existing agreement.
-Other than to determine its validity the Court will have no jurisdiction in respect of such agreements.
-In contrast, the Court will have jurisdiction over the other ways in which information and consultation arrangements can come into operation: either employees making a request to their employer to establish arrangements or an employer initiating negotiations to establish To make a valid request under the information and consultation arrangements.
-Regulations, 10% of the employees in an undertaking must make the request; the 10% figure is subject to a minimum of 15 employees and a maximum of 2500.
+8. There are two ways in which information and consultation arrangements can come into operation.
+Either employees make a request to their employer to establish arrangements or an employer can itself initiate negotiations to establish arrangements.
+To make a valid request under the Regulations, 10% of the employees in an undertaking must make the request; the 10% figure is subject to a minimum of 15 employees and a maximum of 2500.
 Employees can make the request as individuals or a group of employees can make a single request.
-Where separate requests are aggregated to achieve the 10% figure, all the requests must be made within a six month period of each other.
+Where separate requests are aggregated to achieve the 10% figures, all the requests must be made within a six month period of each other.

-9. As a first step, employees can request data from their employer about the number of employees in the undertaking.
-This allows employees to calculate whether the undertaking has the relevant number of employees and therefore comes within scope of the Regulations.
-The data can also be used to calculate how many employees need to support a request to establish information and consultation arrangements to meet the 10% criteria.
-If an employee or their representative wants to request this data, they must write to their employer and date the request.
-If the employer refuses to provide the data, or if the employer provides data which the employees' representative considers is false or incomplete, they can make a complaint to the Industrial Court.
+9. As a preliminary step, employees can request data from their employer about the number of employees in the undertaking.
+This allows employees to calculate whether the undertaking has 100 employees and therefore comes within scope of the Regulations.
+They can also calculate how many employees need to support a request to establish information and consultation arrangements to meet the 10% criteria.
+If employees want to request this data, they must write to their employer and date the request.
+If the employer refuses to provide the data, or if the employer provides data which the employees consider is false or incomplete, the employees can make a complaint to the Industrial Court.
 The method of making an application or complaint to the Industrial Court and the way the Industrial Court will handle them is described in more detail in this Guide in paragraph 24 onwards.